altsan/os2-wnnim/README.md

     Esc:              Cancel conversion (this will clear the current clause text) Backspace or Del: Delete the last character

-The active settings are global, i.e. switching from one program to another will retain the current conversion mode.
-However, settings are _not_ currently saved when closing the UI.
+The active mode is global, i.e. switching from one program to another will retain the current conversion mode.

+Most of the aforementioned hotkey commands (except for Esc and Backspace) can be changed via the settings dialog.

 For Developers